 However, every website content management system can always be improved - if you wish to make any accessibility suggestions about the underlying site structure contact firstname.lastname@example.org.

 Accessibility Statement - Plumtree Church

-The Plumtree Church website should not have any areas which are inaccessible to people with disabilities.
+Where possible, the Plumtree Church website does not have any areas which are inaccessible to people with disabilities.
+To achieve this:

-Text should be written in as simple a way as possible whilst still conveying the correct meaning.
+- Text is written in as simple a way as possible whilst still conveying the intended meaning.

-Uploaded and linked documents on the site, such as PDFs should be created in an accessible way, allowing them to be read by screen readers, with the proviso that this may not be the case with older, archival material which would be prohibitively expensive or difficult to update.
+- Where possible, uploaded and linked documents on the site (such as PDFs) have been created in an accessible way, allowing them to be processed by a screen reader, However this may not be practicable for older, archival material.

-The website administrators should take care when designing the site that good levels of contrast are used between text and background colours and that alternative explanations are provided for embedded video or audio content.
+- When designing the site, the website administrators have taken care to ensure that effective levels of contrast are used between text and background colours and that alternative explanations are provided for embedded video or audio content.

-If you have any comments on the accessibility of the website, or would like to request content in a different form, please contact us.
+If you have any comments on the accessibility of the website, or would like to request content in a more accessible form, please contact us.